 In 2018, three Thai ladies, two of whom had been working in Thai kitchens in Budapest, decided to strike out on their own.
-Their restaurant, Rim Thanonh, is a pocket-sized, two-floored space on the edge of the city's Party District, near the Grand Boulevard.
-With a bare-bones, undecorated interior, Rim Thanonh isn’t the type of place where you go for birthday celebrations or business dinners, but if tasty and reasonably priced home-style Thai food is what you’re after, I can’t think of a better place in Budapest.
+Their restaurant, Rim Thanonh, is a pocket-sized space on the edge of the city's party district, near the Grand Boulevard.
+With a bare-bones, undecorated interior, Rim Thanonh isn’t the type of place where you'd go for birthday celebrations or business dinners, but if tasty and reasonably priced home-style Thai food is what you’re after, I can’t think of a better place in Budapest.

 Note that Rim Thanonh often serves as an ad hoc gathering place for Thai locals in Budapest.
 It’s not unusual for the atmosphere to turn festive Friday and Saturday evenings as people take turns at a makeshift karaoke while Thai pop blares from the speakers.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 But this also means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.